Pregnancy is a time when women are most aware of the workings of their body.

 As breast weight increases, this also causes changes and pain may occur in the upper back and neck.

-Osteopathic treatment through pregnancy can help the body adapt the changes which are taking place.
+Osteopathic treatment through pregnancy may help the body adapt the changes which are taking place.

 The safety of mother and baby is the osteopath’s first concern.
 After a thorough assessment, gentle osteopathic treatment may help to relieve the aches and pains caused by growth in size of the baby and the accommodation of the mother to this.

-Advice from your osteopath can help you to change your posture and learn to use your body correctly through pregnancy.
+Advice from your osteopath may help you to change your posture and learn to use your body correctly through pregnancy.

-Osteopaths can also help to ease other side effects of pregnancy such as heartburn, indigestion, constipation and sciatic pain.
+Osteopaths may also help to ease other side effects of pregnancy such as heartburn, indigestion, constipation and sciatic pain.
 Some patients, too report reduced morning sickness after osteopathic treatment.